 Thoughtful plant combinations can create contrast in the landscape, which works to lead the eye, add interest and build emphasis.
 Sources of contrast include color, texture, size or shape.
 In garden design, textural contrasts add a layer of richness to the landscape.

 Purple Diamond® Loropetalum has medium-textured foliage that is accentuated by the fine-textured blades of grasses and grass-like plants.
-‘Gold Breeze’ Miscanthus adds high contrast through texture as well as color.
-The strappy foliage of Little Blue Fountain™ Agapanthus and Evergreen Stella™ Daylily has a similar effect, while the flowers provide additional interest.
+The strappy foliage of Little Blue Fountain™ Agapanthus and Evergreen Stella™ Daylily add this effect, while the flowers provide additional interest.

 Fine-textured foliage can also be found in ferns, as well as shrubs such as ‘Soft Caress’ Mahonia.
 With ‘Soft Caress,’ we find a yearlong companion to Purple Diamond® with lasting foliage as well as yellow winter flowers.

 A simple tool to unify any design is repetition.
 Choose an element whether color, form or texture, and repeat it throughout the design.
 One way to accomplish this is by carrying color throughout a garden.